NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     git push
     ```

-    **Note:** When you paste your token in the terminal window, windows users will press Ctrl+V and mac os users will press Cmd+V
+    **Note:** You will be prompted to enter your github username and "password".
+When prompted for your "password", DO NOT use your github password, use the **github Token** that was copied in the previous step.
+When you paste your token in the terminal window, windows users will press Ctrl+V and mac os users will press Cmd+V. If it does not work, try generating another token and use the copy icon next to the token to copy the token.
+The, paste using your computer's keyboard shortcut for paste.

 4. Now your password is stored in "`~/.git-credentials`" and you will not be prompted again unless the Github token expires.
 You can check the presence of this git-credentials file using Terminal.
 Here `~` character represents your home directory (`/home/jovyan/`).